BhumikaSaini/BOOK-BAE/README.md

 You will need to configure the project with your credentials to use it, for obvious reasons.

-This includes setting the database url, API keys, nodemailer credentials & more which you will realise as you explore the code.
+This includes setting the database url, API keys, getting your google-services.json, nodemailer credentials & more which you will realise as you explore the code.

 Apart from the credentials, the code is fully functional.